-As the judiciary sought to open up its operations, Kenya offered a broader commitment to transparency by joining the Open Government Partnership, a multilateral initiative to promote transparency and public integrity, in December 2011.
-The action plan submitted in February 2012 by Bitange Ndemo, then permanent secretary at the Ministry of Information and Communications, and his team included two elements of judicial reform as commitments: the integration of new technologies to speed up court processes and the independent vetting process that reviewed the records of judges serving before the 2010 constitution went into force.
+initiative to promote transparency and public integrity.
+Bitange Ndemo, then permanent secretary at the Ministry of Information and Communications, included two elements of the judicial reform as commitments in Kenya's OGP action plan, submitted in February 2012: the integration of new technologies to speed up court processes and the independent vetting process that reviewed the records of judges serving before the 2010 constitution went into force.